Saturday COVID-19 vaccine clinics at our 206 Asheland Avenue location

 The Family Health Centers now offers the following COVID-19 vaccine booster options:

-- 3rd shots of Moderna or Pfizer for immunocompromised patients (28 days or longer after 2nd shot)
+- 3rd shots of Pfizer or Moderna for immunocompromised patients (28 days or longer after 2nd shot)

-- Pfizer booster shots for eligible patients – see below.
+- Pfizer or Moderna booster shots for eligible patients – see adjacent eligibility information.

 What to do:

-- If you are an established patient, you may obtain COVID-19 vaccine shots at all locations of The Family Health Centers on a walk-in basis, or, during a pre-scheduled appointment during regular business hours.
-Reminder: offices close for lunch between 11:45 AM and 12:45 PM.
+- If you are an established patient, you may obtain COVID-19 vaccine shots at all locations of The Family Health Centers during a pre-scheduled appointment.

 Other Vaccine Resources